jcbvm/i18n-editor/README.md

 ## Download

 You can download the latest release by going to [this page](https://github.com/jcbvm/ember-i18n-editor/releases/latest) and downloading the `.zip` file.<br> If you're on Windows you can install the application by running the `.exe` file.
 If you're on Mac you can use the application by running the `.app` file.
-If you're on Linux you can use the application by running the `.jar` file.<br>
+If you're on Linux you can use the application by running the `.jar` file.

 ## Usage